AnudeepPaladugu/Beginner-Html-webpage/README.md

 Contributions are welcome.

-If you would like to improve this project:

-1. Fork the repository
-2. Create a new branch
-3. Make your changes
-4. Commit your changes
-5. Open a Pull Request
+Feel free to fork this repository, improve the project, and submit a pull request.

 ---

 ## ⭐ Show Your Support

-If you found this project helpful,
+If you found this project helpful:

 ⭐ Star this repository

 🍴 Fork it

-📢 Share it with your friends
+📢 Share it with others

 ---